Awards and Grants

 Dr. Richard Papenhausen Award for New ProfessionalsThis award was established in 2004 and is named in honour of the late Dr. Richard Papenhausen, a long serving Director of Student Services at UNB Saint John, to recognize an outstanding new professional who has demonstrated a commitment to serving students and to the development of skills and knowledge in the Student Services field.

 The AACUSS Life Membership AwardAACUSS members who have retired or moved away from a post-secondary institution in Atlantic Canada and who were outstanding members of the association may be eligible for a Life Membership in AACUSS.
 Such membership shall be granted to an individual by a vote of the Executive on the recommendation and nomination of a current member of the Association.
 Life Members shall be exempt from payment of dues to the Association but shall retain all the rights and privileges of dues-paying members, except for holding office or voting.

 AACUSS Grants List

 AACUSS distributes a 3 grants every year.
 To find more information on a grant or apply click on the grant of interest below.
-Travel grant nomination deadline is closed for 2017, all other grant nominations are due May 5th, 2017.
+Nominations are due April 13, 2018.